zboxfs/zbox-docs/docs/api/browser.md

 #### zbox.initEnv(options?: Object): Promise\<void>

 Initialise Zbox environment.
-This function should be called once before any other functions provided by Zbox.
+This method should be called once before any other methods provided by Zbox.

 `options` can have `debug: true` to turn on debug logging in console output.